-- X (Any) Feature matrix - y (Any) Labels - group (Any / None) Size of each query group of training data.
+- y (Any) Labels - group (Any / None) Size of each query group of training data.
 Should have as many elements as the query groups in the training data.
 If this is set to None, then user must provide qid. - qid (Any / None) Query ID for each training sample.
 Should have the size of n_samples.
-If this is set to None, then user must provide group. - sample_weight (Any / None) Query group weights
+If this is set to None, then user must provide group or a special column in X. - sample_weight (Any / None) Query group weights